India

 While the targets are stronger on paper, India will over-achieve them with its current level of climate action and thus the targets will not drive further emissions reductions.
 The rating of India’s NDC against its fair contribution did improve by one category to “Insufficient” with the update, but its overall CAT rating remained unchanged at “Highly insufficient”.

 In essence, India replaced its unambitious first mitigation targets with targets close to its current level of climate action.
 Our estimate for its 2030 emissions based on current policies is consistent with a 49-53% reduction in emissions intensity below 2005 levels and a non-fossil capacity target of more than 60%.
-Much deeper emissions cuts are needed by 2030 to put India on a 1.5°C pathway, for which it will require climate finance to achieve.
+Much deeper emissions cuts are needed by 2030 to put India on a 1.5°C pathway, which it will require climate finance to achieve.

 500 GW target